TAKE ACTION for Wildlife in Crisis

 One-third of all wildlife species in the United States are at increased risk of extinction.
-The Recovering America’s Wildlife Act, when passed, will catalyze collaborative, on-the-ground habitat restoration projects and key conservation strategies that match the magnitude of the wildlife crisis.
+Species like the magnificent whooping crane urgently need proactive, local conservation efforts before they join the growing list of extinct species.
+The newly introduced Recovering America’s Wildlife Act will catalyze collaborative, on-the-ground habitat restoration projects and key conservation strategies that match the magnitude of the wildlife crisis.

 Help Black Bears Move Freely in a Changing World